 Paths to Qualification

-Apprentice Solicitors complete the Law Society of Ireland Professional Practice Course (PPC1&2) to become a Solicitor during their training contract.
+Apprentice Solicitors complete the Law Society of Ireland Professional Practice Course (PPC1&2) to become a Solicitor during their training contract (up to 4 years in duration).
 Once all FE1 examinations have been obtained.

 Trainee solicitors will complete their in-office training (24 months in duration).
 This is structured as follows

 - In office training/ secondment post PPC1 - 11 Months.